 Why Quick-Pickle Vegetables

-Quick-pickling is one of the easiest ways to add some seriously BIG flavors to your home-cooked meals.
+Quick-pickling is one of the easiest ways to add seriously BIG flavors to your home-cooked meals.
 Quick pickled vegetables are great for finishing dishes and dressing up entrées so they look just as great as they taste.

 It’s a good idea to keep a batch of pickled red onions on hand because they’re the perfect addition to sandwiches, salads, burgers, hummus, tacos and so much more.
 But onions aren’t the only vegetable that takes well to being pickled!